abdullahikawu/Hack-Bio_Task-3_Data-Science/iamjamesuche/iajuParkinsonsDetection.md

 ![](https://lh3.googleusercontent.com/EpyZvXHV-lE69ZwtvMSIFi4n-_6VOXrDScQRfpt9MSve6HtFiEPAJpg9sFsoAZNdBPyRZ_Br3lJ6UHQiE45enbcMVZZr56i7AIqv-ukCUMck1uiIqjl8t9QBuvv88_Fb4t1f2Cs)

+8. Project was carried out using Google Colab Notebooks

 **Result**

 The final result of 94.87% means that this model can accurately detect the presence of Parkinson's disease in an individual.